Beloit, Wisconsin: Transportation

-Beloit Airport is a small public-use GA airport within the city.
+Beloit Airport is a small public-use general aviation airport within the city.
 It offers hangars for storing aircraft, gliders, and sky diving.
 Southern Wisconsin Regional Airport is a public airport north of Beloit in Rock County.
 Formerly known as Rock County Airport, it is owned and operated by the Rock County government.
 The airport has no scheduled commercial passenger service.
 Dane County Regional Airport and Rockford International Airport are the closest airports to Beloit that offer scheduled airline service.

+Van Galder offers express bus service via its South Beloit stop to Downtown Madison, Chicago O'Hare Airport and Chicago Union Station as well as intermediate stops in Janesville and Rockford, this service runs approximately 14 buses a day in either direction 365 days a year.